C-MAC: Technical details

+C-MAC data was sent to the transmitter separately from the vision.
+The C-MAC standard included a standard scrambling system, EuroCrypt, a precursor to the standard DVB-CSA encryption system.

-C-MAC variants : E-MAC
+E-MAC

 E-MAC (Extended MAC) is 16:9 version of C-MAC.
 Originally E-MAC was designed for 15:9 pictures, it later adopted the 16:9 aspect ratio.